apisnetworks/apiscp-docs/docs/PROGRAMMING.md

 ## Binding context

-apnscp supports binding authentication contexts to a job, for example to run an API command as another user.
+ApisCP supports binding authentication contexts to a job, for example to run an API command as another user.
 This is done using the`RunAs` trait and setting context before dispatching the job.

 ```php
 <?php declare(strict_types=1);